Dizzout LogoDizzout

 Yes.
 Download sessions before takeoff.
 Dizzout works offline once installed.

 Indirectly.
 It addresses the motion-sickness side of the experience, not the anxiety.
-Many anxious flyers actually have both - the fear amplifies sensory sensitivity, which amplifies nausea, which amplifies fear.
+Many anxious flyers actually have both - fear amplifies sensory sensitivity, which amplifies nausea, which feeds the fear.
 Settling the nausea helps break the loop.
+For true vestibular vertigo, see a doctor - sound therapy isn't a substitute for clinical care.

 Different trade-offs.
 Dramamine works if you remember to take it 30-60 minutes before boarding, but it makes most people drowsy and the effect lasts hours.
 Dizzout works on demand, no drowsiness, and you can use it as much as you need without re-dosing.
 Many travelers use both for long flights.